vladhc/rl-udacity/p2_continuous/Report.md

 * Advantage Normalization;
 * Whole experience buffer is used as a single batch during optimization stage.
 That allowed to keep code more simple and worked well on the current environments;

+## Main Python files
+* Implemetation of the PPO is in the [ppo.py](../rl/ppo.py).
+* Statistics storage and output to TensorBoard [stats.py](../rl/stats.py)
+* Adapter for the Unity and OpenAI environments [env.py](../rl/env.py) makes single interface for interacting with them;
+* Runner.
+Runs iterations, evaluation and training phases, single episodes.
+Combines together other components together. [runner.py](../rl/runner.py)
+* Train [train.py](../train.py) and [play.py](../play.py) scripts are input points for training and playing a trained agents.

+Separate benchmarks were done on the CartPole, LunarLander (both discreete and continuous versions) and Pendulum environments in order to make quick tests and make sure that algorithm correctly works on different range of tasks.

-It was easier to first implement the discreete action space.
+It was easier to first implement the PPO with the discreete action space.
 Then the GAE was implemented.
 When these parts was working the Continuous action space was added.
-Separate benchmarks were done on the CartPole, LunarLander (both discreete and continuous versions) and Pendulum environments in order to make quick tests and make sure that algorithm correctly works on different range of tasks.

 ## Hyperparameters
 * Learning rate: 0.0002